 Once the candy melts are smooth, spread it out on the parchment paper so that it is about 1/4-1/2 inch thick.
 Add the decorations to the top of the chocolate.

 Refrigerate until the chocolate is hard – at least 1 hour.
-Break the chocolate into pieces with your hands (some of the topping will fall off, but that’s OK).
+Break the chocolate into pieces with your hands (some of the toppings will fall off, but that’s OK).
 Package into festive containers or bags.

 St. Patty’s Day Shake

-Once you are finished all the sweets and want something to wash them all down with have the perfect things.
+Once you are finished all the sweets and want something to wash them all down with to have the perfect things.
 This simple and easy recipe makes a yummy creamy mint shake.
 Make up a batch for your St. Patrick’s Day party – it is decadently delicious!

 ¼ tsp green food coloring